Orbifold Morse-Smale-Witten complex: Comparison on the Morse and the singular homology of the quotient space

 By comparing both integrals and \eqref{IJ}, we conclude that

 \end{proof}

-\begin{remark} Note that there are several points in the proof where we use the fact that $CM_\ast(\bX, \bar{f})$ is defined on the field coefficient, although it would be still a chain complex using $\ZZ$-coefficients. \end{remark}
+\begin{remark} Note that there are several points in the proof where we relied on the fact that $CM_\ast(\bX, \bar{f})$ is defined over the field coefficient, although it would be still a chain complex even if using $\ZZ$-coefficients. \end{remark}